carlsednaoui/add-to-calendar-buttons/README.md

         // Event duration (IN MINUTES)
         duration: 120,

-        // You can also choose to set an end time.
+        // You can also choose to set an end time
-        // If an end time is set, this will take precedence over duration.
+        // If an end time is set, this will take precedence over duration
         end: new Date('June 15, 2013 23:00'),

         // Event Address